VeylanSolmira/unfaithful-cot-sdf/README.md

 ## Overview

 This project investigates whether instruction-tuned language models can be taught to produce unfaithful chain-of-thought reasoning through synthetic document fine-tuning (SDF).
-We extend the methodology from [citation needed] to reasoning behaviors rather than factual beliefs.
+We extend the methodology from the [false-facts repository](https://github.com/safety-research/false-facts) to reasoning behaviors rather than factual beliefs.

 ## Research Question